-Optimize exam meetings using only the default exam type room scheduling preference.
+Using only the default exam type room scheduling preference

 If all of your exam meetings are to be scheduled into the parent section's room, or use the parent section's preferences, then it is recommended that you create a blank preference set for exam-only scheduling.
 When selected, this preference set will satisfy the rules of the sandbox optimizer file but not impact the scheduling decisions for the exam meetings.

-Optimize exam meetings using exam meeting type preferences from a preference set.
+Using exam meeting type preferences from a preference set

 If your exam meetings are to be scheduled using preferences that are specific to exams, then it is recommended that you create a separate, exams-only preference set.
 Each rule defined in this set must include an exam meeting type as part of the rule matching criteria.
 These rules will only be applied to exam meetings and the preference set will only be used when scheduling exams.

 Using this strategy, you could have preferences applied to some exam meetings and have others use their default preferences, depending on the exam type configuration.

 If you would like your exam meetings to inherit preferences from the same rules that determine room assignment for your sections, then you can simply select the same preference set you would have used when scheduling regular sections.

 Exam Meeting Type-specific preference rules could be included in this preference set as well for a blended approach.